HighPerMeshes/highpermeshes.github.io/_pages/imprint.md

 This website is published by University of Paderborn on behalf of the HighPermeshes project consortium.
 The University of Paderborn is a statutory body and an institution of the State of North Rhine-Westphalia.
 The University is legally represented by its President, Prof. Dr. Wilhelm Schäfer, who carries the overall responsibility for this website:

 President of the University of Paderborn
 Prof. Dr. Wilhelm Schäfer
 University of Paderborn
 Warburger Str.
 100
 33098 Paderborn, Germany
 Phone: +49-5251-600 (central switchboard)

 University of Paderborn's VAT No: DE 811209907

 The competent supervisory authority for University of Paderborn is the NRW Ministry of Innovation, Science, Research and Technology, Völklinger Str.
 49, 40221 Düsseldorf, Germany.

 Editorial responsibility
-The responsible editor with respect to the German State Treaty on Broadcasting Services and Telecommunication Media (§55 RStV) is the HighPerMeshes project coordinator, Prof. Dr. Christian Plessl, email: [christian.plessl@uni-paderborn.de][mailto:christian.plessl@uni-paderborn.de].
+The responsible editor with respect to the German State Treaty on Broadcasting Services and Telecommunication Media (§55 RStV) is the HighPerMeshes project coordinator, Prof. Dr. Christian Plessl, email: [christian.plessl@uni-paderborn.de](mailto:christian.plessl@uni-paderborn.de).

 # Disclaimer #